Bonneykins/IOCA-website-3/_covid/covid.md

 ---
 COVID-19 Update

-Our team is now working back in the office at 95 Devonport Road.

-We are happy to meet you in person with social distancing and contact tracing measures in place.

-If you would prefer, our team is always happy to meet via Zoom.
+Our team is currently working from home, however we are always happy to meet via Zoom.